jakitliang/lumen/README.md

 - **Lightweight**: A compact and efficient core that stays true to Lua’s lightweight philosophy.
 - **Modernization**: Modernized internal architecture to better suit today's systems and development needs.

+## Extensions

+- Some of Lua 5.2, 5.3 APIs and Aux APIs are added
+- Bitwise library is included by default.

 ## License

 Copyright (c) 2025 Jakit Liang